Stephanie-JK/movie-notifier/readme.md

 This application was built to be used with android application which has not been published, you can fork it and use it as a web application or for mobile phones.

 ## Installation
+1. Clone the repository
+2. Update the configurations
+3. Set a cron job for the commands
+4. Hack the code to work as you wish

-No specific instructions.
-Just dive into the code to learn.
+Just dive into the code to learn more.

 ## Warning